 It would be understandable if the Grinter Family charged admission to its sunflower fields.
 After all, it takes land, time, seed, water, and gasoline to grow approximately 40 acres of sunflowers.
-And most family farms that grow sunflower mazes and you- pick fields charge $5 to $15 to enjoy their grounds.
+And most family farms that grow sunflower mazes and a pick-your-own sunflower patch charge $5 to $15 to enjoy their grounds.
 But Grinter Farms charges visitors nothing to spend time among the beautiful flowers, and that makes it one of my favorite sunflower farms in the Midwest!

 Here are 13 helpful tips to ensure you have an amazing time at the Grinter Farms sunflower fields (and you do your part to encourage Farmer Ted to continue to plant the sunflower fields each season).

 1. The Best Time to Visit the Grinter Farms Sunflower Fields

 If you live within a couple of hours radius of Kansas City, visiting these fields of sunflowers makes a great day trip.
-Farmer Ted plants the Grinter Farms sunflower fields in early July, which means his acres of sunny blooms at their peak for about two weeks at the end of August and beginning of September, often around Labor Day weekend.
+Farmer Ted plants the Grinter Farms sunflower fields in early July, which means his acres of beautiful blooms are at their peak for about two weeks at the end of August and beginning of September, often around Labor Day weekend.

 2. Avoid Crowds by Going Early on a Week Day

 Rows and rows of blooming sunflowers are quite a draw, and thousands of people visit the famous sunflower fields each season.
 Avoid crowds by arriving early in the morning and visiting on a weekday.
 Not only will it be more peaceful in the fields, but you’ll also have an easier time parking your car.

 If your only option is to visit during golden hour on Saturday evening, then just be prepared to walk deeper into the field for a less crowded spot to enjoy the flowers.

-3. Grinter Farms Sunflower Field is Open 24/7
+3. Grinter Farms Sunflower Field in Kansas is Open 24/7

 Because the sunflowers are planted in open fields along Stillwell Road in Northeastern Lawrence, the Grinter Farms sunflower fields are open 24/7.
 However, Farmer Ted, The Farmer’s Wife, and all of their neighbors ask that you be respectful when you visit.